sys0wn/css-scrollbar-attack/README.md

+# Preface

+Code is kinda janky and not well tested.

 # Install on your own server

 0. Get a Debian 12 VPS and link a domain(any.com) to your server and wait for it to  propagate(https://www.whatsmydns.net/) (usually takes 1hour)